SuspiciousApplePie/linked-list/README.md

 ## Tools Used:

-- Jest (For testing with babel for es6 compatibility).
+- Jest (For testing with babel for ES6 compatibility).

-## Features:
+## Methods:

 - Append
+- Prepend
+- Size
+- Head
+- Tail
+- At
+- Pop
+- Contains
+- Find Index
+- To String